open2b/scriggo/test/compare/README.md

 Pass flag `-h` to the executable to see available options.
 You may whish to use the `-v` flag, which prints a verbose output.

+# Adding new tests

+A test consists in a text file containing source code, which can be put everywhere inside the directory `sources`.
+Source code must specify a _testing mode_.
+See the section **Testing modes** for more informations.

 # Testing modes